 Made in the United States in the 1920s and ‘30s, Depression glass was a mass-produced, low-cost style of molded glassware.
 Pressed by machines in staggering quantities, Depression glass provided an affordable alternative to the more expensive hand-cut glass that preceded it, allowing cost-conscious consumers to add some much-needed cheer to their homes (without breaking the bank).
-While Depression glass was available in most colors of the rainbow, one of the most popular colors, then as now, was pink.
+While Depression glass was available in most colors of the rainbow, one of the most popular colors was pink.

 We sat down with Etsy seller, Antiques Roadshow appraiser, and all-around vintage expert Jeni Sandberg for a crash course in sourcing and collecting.
 Read on for Jeni’s top four beginner-friendly tips.

 Creamer and candy jar Depression glass set from Hay Meadow Vintage, $39.
 Shop Depression glass kitchenware.

 With more than 20 manufacturers across the US producing nearly 100 distinct patterns, Depression glass pieces run the gamut, but a few identifying characteristics shine through across the category.
 “Depression glass tends to be very thin,” says Jeni.
 “And there are lots of typical Depression-era patterns: the wheel-cut decoration was very typical of Depression—where you get these little wheel-cut flowers etched into the glass—and you also get very lacy patterns.”